Keaton-k/projects/README.md

 Each folder has different projects inside I am still filling out my CAD folder but my line following bot is located in the Capstone folder and the shredder is in the shredder folder.
+I would recommend looking at the capstone pdf for a brief over view of my robot.